LoRexxar/log_dependency_checklist/README.md

-# Log Dependencies with Log4j2 Checklist
+# Dependencies with Log4j2 Checklist

 All content of this project comes from https://maven.apache.org/ and is not responsible for the validity of the data.
 The scan selected the first 400 components including log4j and log4j2 to obtain data.